-Sweet, delicious green peas, also popular as garden peas, are one of the ancient cultivated vegetables grown for their succulent nutritious green seeds.
-Peas probably have originated in the sub-Himalayan plains of north-west India.
+Sweet, delicious green peas, also popular as garden peas, are one of the ancient cultivated vegetables grown for their delicious, nutritious green seeds.
+Peas probably have originated in the sub-Himalayan plains of northwest India.
 Today, this versatile legume is one of the major commercial crops grown all over the temperate, and semi-tropical regions.

 |Green pea.
-Note for bright green pod encasing round light green color edible peas.|
+Note for bright green pod encasing around light-green edible peas.|

 |Garden pea vine with pods.|